-The reason I changed my eating habits five years ago was for health reasons, not because I wanted to be thin.
+I changed my eating habits a few years ago for health reasons, not because I wanted to be thin.
 Losing forty-five pounds certainly was a nice side-effect, but that was not my motivation.

 I used to eat the power porridge above almost every morning topped with whatever fresh organic fruit I have on hand.
 Find the recipe here.

-I do not eat bread, croutons, cheese, dressings or oils regularly.
-If I use dressing, it is always Primal Kitchen Dressing with Avocado Oil.
+I do not eat bread, croutons, cheese, dressings, or oils regularly.
+If I use dressing, it is always Primal Kitchen Dressing with Avocado Oil or an olive oil and balsamic vinegar combo.
 Combining full, healthy fats with your salad helps the body to absorb the vitamins and nutrients.

-In the winter months when fresh organic fruits and vegetables are not as available, I use frozen organic fruits and vegetables often.
+When fresh organic fruits and vegetables are not as available in the winter months, I use frozen organic fruits and vegetables often.
 I especially like sauteed onion, mushrooms and garlic cooled and added to a large green salad.
-(Again you can save extra in the fridge.)
+(Again, you can save extra in the fridge.)

 Now on to this next picture.